viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\Cora_Z7_2.495V_64avg_reading.png">

 The signal is much cleaner now.
-Basic sample rate of the XADC is still 1 Msps, but it evarages 64 samples before it produces one sample as the output.
-The apparent sample rate is therefore 15.6 ksps ($`1000k/64´=15.6k`$ )
+The basic sample rate of the XADC is still 1 Msps, but it averages 64 samples before it produces one sample as the output.
+The apparent sample rate is, therefore, 15.6 ksps ($`1000/64=15.6k`$ )

 ## DMA